michaelbrave/Mikes-StableDiffusionNotes/README.md

 https://openai.com/product/dall-e-2

 #### Google's Imagen:
 This is a machine learning system developed by Google that generates realistic images from textual descriptions.
 It uses a combination of neural networks and computer vision algorithms to create images that match the text prompt.
 This has yet to be released to the public.
+It seems to be able to do Text very well and seems to be GAN based with a massive amount of image data.
 https://imagen.research.google/

 #### Midjourney: